Properly Maintaining a Weber Grill in New Jersey

 Checking the Health of Stored Plant Bulbs

 Anybody with a green thumb can tell you the many great reasons for storing plant bulbs between seasons.
 This is especially important for dahlias and gladiolas.
-If you dig up your bulbs instead of leaving them in the ground over the winter, it’s essential to check the health of your stored bulbs.
+If you dig up your bulbs instead of leaving them in the ground over the winter, it’s essential to check the health of your stored bulbs plant bulbs.
 This helps prevent moisture buildup, mold, mildew, and other potential threats.
 Taking time to inspect your stored plant bulbs can save you hours of frustration later.
 Follow these tips from our NJ garden center to identify and remove rotting bulbs.

 Read More »